 Create Your Perfect InvoiceThe Recipient: Who is Paying?

-It sounds obvious, but you must clearly list your client's details.
-This includes their company name, the contact person, and their billing address.
-If you are billing a large corporation, making sure you have the correct "Bill To" address is vital—often, the billing address is different from the headquarters address.
-Getting this right the first time prevents your invoice from being rejected by automated accounting systems.
+You must clearly list your client's details.
+Include their company name, the contact person, and their billing address.
+If you are billing a large corporation, getting the correct Bill To address is vital because it often differs from the headquarters address.
+Getting this right prevents your invoice from being rejected by automated accounting systems.

 The Body: Itemized Line Items